bethinkpl/bit-docs/http.md

 ### Advanced aha _?_
 - I'm familiar with security flaws that come with sending unencrypted data via HTTP and how we solve that problem.
 - I know differences between HTTP versions, their pros and cons and when to use a particular version.
-- I can recall most commonly used HTTP headers and their purpose.
+- I can recognize most commonly used HTTP headers and know their purpose.

-### Master aka _..._

 ## Sources